nanofaroque/nerd-read/aws_solution_architect_prep/notes/ec2/notes.md

 Network Loadbalancer:
 A Network Load Balancer functions at the fourth layer of the Open Systems Interconnection (OSI) model.
 It can handle millions of requests per second.
 After the load balancer receives a connection request, it selects a target from the target group for the default rule.
 It attempts to open a TCP connection to the selected target on the port specified in the listener configuration.

+### Spot instances
+* A Spot Instance is an unused EC2 instance that is available for less than the On-Demand price.
+Because Spot Instances enable you to request unused EC2 instances at steep discounts, you can lower your Amazon EC2 costs significantly.
+The hourly price for a Spot Instance is called a Spot price

+* Spot instances can be interrupted.

+### schedule instances
+Scheduled instance is a good choice if not interruption is not allowed for a scheduled task.